intranda/goobi-plugin-administration-googlebooks-harvester/README.md

-# Goobi Administration Plugin: Catalogue Poller
+# Goobi Administration Plugin: Google books harvester

-This is the Goobi Plugin to automatically update records inside of Goobi with up to date information from a library catalogue.
+This is a plugin to periodically poll GRIN and import books to Goobi.

 ## Plugin details